DiscM/flowstatedemos/QuickStart.md

 - Rearrange platforms into a small public space.
 - Add labels for community features: shade, water, repair, transit, garden, library.
 - Add a simple checklist.
-- Make the player walk through the finished space.
+- Walk through the finished space.

 For a 60-minute version: